 - Medical conditions

 Especially in young children, such as toddlers, healthy eating is essential for their growth and development.
-Children need vitamins such as vitamins C, K2 and D, minerals, and protein to help build strong teeth and prevent gum disease and tooth decay.
+Children need vitamins such as vitamins C, K2, and D, minerals, and protein to help build strong teeth and prevent gum disease and tooth decay.
 Poor nutrition can also make it difficult for children to fight off infections, putting them at risk of developing gingivitis.

-Can Gingivitis Be Cured On Its Own?
+Can Gingivitis Be Cured on Its Own?

 Gingivitis cannot be cured on its own.
-If a child has gingivitis, it is imperative for them to develop a consistent oral hygiene routine, supported by the parents.
+If a child has gingivitis, it is imperative for them to develop a consistent oral hygiene routine, supported by their parents.
 In addition, it can be treated with regular dental checkups.
 Remember that children still need help brushing their teeth until they are around age 7 to 8.

 To help cure gingivitis, children may need to brush more frequently if they eat or drink anything sugary throughout the day.
 Your child should brush their teeth after each sugary snack or drink, as foods and drinks that are high in sugar may attack their tooth enamel and lead to gingivitis.